Lothal: Archaeology

 After the core of the Indus civilisation had decayed in Mohenjo-daro and Harappa, Lothal seems not only to have survived but to have thrived for many years.
 Its constant threats – tropical storms and floods – caused immense destruction, which destabilised the culture and ultimately caused its end.
 Topographical analysis also shows signs that at about the time of its demise, the region suffered from aridity or weakened monsoon rainfall.
 Thus the cause for the abandonment of the city may have been changes in the climate as well as natural disasters, as suggested by environmental magnetic records.
 Lothal is based upon a mound that was a salt marsh inundated by tide.
 Remote sensing and topographical studies published by Indian scientists in the Journal of the Indian Geophysicists Union in 2004 revealed an ancient, meandering river adjacent to Lothal, 30 km in length according to satellite imagery— an ancient extension of the northern river channel bed of a tributary of the Bhogavo river.
 Small channel widths (10–300 m) when compared to the lower reaches (1.2–1.6 km) suggest the presence of a strong tidal influence upon the city—tidal waters ingressed up to and beyond the city.
 Upstream elements of this river provided a suitable source of fresh water for the inhabitants.

+History

+Before the arrival of Harappan people (c.
+3000 BCE), Lothal was a small village next to the river providing access to the mainland from the Gulf of Khambhat.
+The indigenous people maintained a prosperous economy, attested by the discovery of copper objects, beads and semi-precious stones.
+Ceramic wares were of fine clay and smooth, micaceous red surface.
+A new technique of firing pottery under partly oxidising and reducing conditions was improved by them—designated black-and-red ware, to the micaceous Red Ware.
+Harappans were attracted to Lothal for its sheltered harbour, rich cotton and rice-growing environment and bead-making industry.
+The beads and gems of Lothal were in great demand in the west.
+The settlers lived peacefully with the Red Ware people, who adopted their lifestyle, evidenced from the flourishing trade and changing working techniques.
+Harappans began producing the indigenous ceramic goods, adopting the manner from the natives.